bhavanshu-1112/Sales-Analysis/README.md

 ## Background Information:

-This repo goes with my project on "Solving real world data science videos with Python Pandas!".
+This repo goes with my project on "Solving real world data science project with Python Pandas!".
 Here is some information on that project.

 In this , we use Python Pandas & Python Matplotlib to analyze and answer business questions about 12 months worth of sales data.
 The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.